glennbechdevops/classroom-terraform-s3-intro/README.md

 ### Step 2: Initializing and Planning with Terraform

-1. Go to ther temrinal window on the bottom of the Cloud 9 environment.
+1. Go to the terminal window on the bottom of the Cloud 9 environment.
 2. Run `terraform init` to initialize the Terraform workspace.
 3. Run `terraform plan` to see the actions Terraform will take based on your configuration.